gbdev/pandocs/src/SGB_Command_Border.md

  2-F   Not used (zero)
 ```

-The tile data is sent by VRAM-Transfer (4 KBytes).
+The tile data is sent by VRAM transfer (4 KiB).

 ```
  000-FFF  Bitmap data for 128 Tiles